91nunocosta/todolist/README.md

 * _Reliability_ in the resistance to failure at the system level in the presence of failures within components, connectors, or data.

-The operation of reordering tasks is the more challenging model with the CRUD interface.
+The operation of reordering tasks is the more challenging to model with the CRUD interface.
 But if we see the position of a task as part of its status, then reordering is also an update operation.
 This approach has some important benefits:

 1. The uniform interface is preserved.
 It avoids adding an extra operation whose semantics would be ad-hoc.